• Skip to primary navigation

 These cut out sugar cookies do not spread in the oven!!!
 The dough itself is not overly sticky and you shouldn't need much flour when rolling the dough out.
 In fact, the second time I made these, I did not need any additional flour.
 Even though they retain their shape, these cookies stay soft and chewy for days like my small batch sugar cookies!

-If you're looking for more sugar cookie recipes, check out my popular Sprinkle Sugar Cookies, Chocolate Chip Sugar Cookies and my Dark Chocolate Sugar Cookies.
+For more sugar cookie recipes, check out my popular no-mixer Crispy Sugar Cookies, my Sprinkle Sugar Cookies, Chocolate Chip Sugar Cookies and my Dark Chocolate Sugar Cookies.

 Jump to: